-The primary thrust of the natural resource management activities at New River Gorge National River is the protection of the water resources.
+The primary thrust of the natural resource management activities at New River Gorge National Park and Preserve is the protection of the water resources.
 The quality of the surface water resources of the New River has been studied in recent years by both the State of West Virginia and park Resource Management staff.
 Data from these studies suggest the presence of metals, organic contaminants and influx of raw sewage are common in many tributaries of the New River.
 Metals contamination, resulting from mining activities and or urban surface flows, are present in most tributaries, with four streams, Wolf Creek, Arbuckle Creek, Dunloup Creek and Piney Creek, showing pronounced values.
 Other sources of pollutants within park boundaries include unlined landfills, illegal dumps, pesticide sprayed directly into the New River, agricultural runoff, road salt runoff, direct discharge of residential sewage, inadequate municipal sewage treatment facilities, recreation waste streams, and industrial discharges.

 The gorge supports a wide variety of wildlife and wildlife habitats within its varied corridor.
 Baseline data on all species present, including rare species information, is being gathered through several cooperative ventures, by both state and university researchers.
 The critical need for wildlife information relates to the health or condition of wildlife populations.
 Present studies consist of baseline data inventories, and are not designed to determine more in-depth information, such as presence of disease, threats to habitat, etc. The Peregrine Falcon (Falco peregrinus) has been reintroduced into the New River Gorge through cooperative efforts with the State of West Virginia and the Peregrine Fund.
 To date, there are no reproducing individuals.